-As noted above, we have on a periodic basis engaged RSM McGladrey to prepare a comparative compensation report for our Compensation Committee to assist us in setting our compensation levels for our executive officers.
-We last engaged RSM McGladrey in May 2008.
-As part of that engagement, our Compensation Committee retained RSM McGladrey to prepare a report of a broad peer group of publicly traded organizations within the durable goods manufacturing industry that are similar in size to STRATTEC (with revenues between \$200 and \$250 million) showing median compensation for executive officers with comparable positions as our executive officers.
-Our Compensation Committee reviewed the data in this report, as well as other information regarding pay practices at other companies, to evaluate whether our compensation practices were competitive in the marketplace.
-As described below, the base salaries of the named executive officers were initially set by considering, among other factors, the salaries for comparable positions in the competitive marketplace based upon this 2008 report prepared for the Compensation Committee by RSM McGladrey.
-See "Components of Executive Compensation-Base Salaries" below for additional information.
+As noted above, we have on a periodic basis engaged Verisight (formerly McGladrey) to prepare a comparative compensation report for our Compensation Committee to assist us in setting our compensation levels and targets for our executive officers.
+We engaged McGladrey in March 2011 for purposes of helping us establish compensation levels and targets for fiscal 2012.
+As part of that engagement, our Compensation Committee retained McGladrey to prepare a report of a broad peer group of publicly traded organizations within the durable goods manufacturing industry that are similar in size to STRATTEC showing median compensation for executive officers with comparable positions as our executive officers.
+Our Compensation Committee reviewed the data in this report, as well as other information regarding pay practices at other companies, to evaluate whether our compensation practices were competitive in the marketplace and to assist the Committee in establishing compensation levels and targets for fiscal 2012.
+See "Components of Executive Compensation" below for additional information.

-In March 2011, our Compensation Committee again engaged RSM McGladrey to prepare a comparative compensation report of a broad group of organizations within the durable goods manufacturing industry.
-RSM McGladrey prepared this report and analysis based upon other published industry compensation surveys and an analysis of public filings by the peer group.
-Although these peer group companies are not necessarily companies operating in the automotive parts industry, they generally have similar performance characteristics to STRATTEC in terms of market capitalization and a manufacturing focus.
+McGladrey prepared the report and analysis noted above based upon other published industry compensation surveys and an analysis of public filings by the peer group.
+Although these peer group companies were not necessarily companies operating in the automotive parts industry, they generally had similar performance characteristics to STRATTEC in terms of market capitalization and a manufacturing focus.
 The fifteen companies comprising the peer group were:

 - · Badger Meter, Inc.

 - Columbus McKinnon Corporation

 - Douglas Dynamics, Inc.

-- · Lindsay Corporation
+- Lindsay Corporation

-- · Methode Electronics, Inc.
+- Methode Electronics, Inc.

 - · TomoTherapy Incorporated

-- · Wabash National Corporation
+- Wabash National Corporation

 - · Winnebago Industries, Inc.

 - Cascade Corporation

-- · Daktronics, Inc.
+- Daktronics, Inc.

 - · Ladish Co., Inc.

-- LMI Aerospace, Inc.
+- · LMI Aerospace, Inc.

 - · Supreme Industries, Inc.

-- · Twin Disc, Incorporated
+- Twin Disc, Incorporated

 - · Weyco Group Inc.

-Our Compensation Committee has used the results of this report and analysis in setting the base salaries of our executive officers for fiscal 2012.
-In setting the base salaries of our executive officers for fiscal 2012, the Compensation Committee set them at the median levels of the base salaries derived from the RSM McGladrey report for each applicable executive officer's function or role.
+Our Compensation Committee used the results of this report and analysis in setting the base salaries of our executive officers for fiscal 2012.
+In setting the base salaries of our executive officers for fiscal 2012, the Compensation Committee set them at or near the median levels of the base salaries derived from the McGladrey report noted above for each applicable executive officer's function or role.